AAAAAAsuka/aaaaaasuka.github.io/_pages/about.md

 - *2022.06* Outstanding Undergraduate Graduates in University of Electronic Science and Technology of China.

 # 📖 Educations
-- *2022.08 - now*, Pennsylvania State University (PSU), College of Information Sciences and Technology, Doctor of Philosophy.
+- *2022.08 - now*, Pennsylvania State University (Penn State), College of Information Sciences and Technology, Doctor of Philosophy.
 - *2018.09 - 2022.06*, University of Electronic Science and Technology of China (UESTC), School of Automation Engineering, Bachelor of Engineering

 # 💬 Acadamic Service